eujhwang/eujhwang.github.io/_pages/about.md

 News
 ------
+- Organized [Future of NLP Workshop @ UBC](https://nlp.cs.ubc.ca/future-of-nlp-workshop) as a pre-NeurIPS event!
+- 1 Paper accepted at COLING 2025
 - 2 Papers accepted at EMNLP 2024
 - 1 Paper accepted at ACL-Findings 2024
 - Started an internship with Google Deepmind